dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 dotnet tool install -g dotnet-aspnet-codegenerator
 ```

-This tool assumes that your web project is following the .NET convention of
+This tool assumes that your web project follows the convention of storing data
-storing model classes in a directory named `Models`.
+models in a `Models` directory.
+You also need to provide the name of the new
+controller, the path to your Controllers directory, and the namespace of your
+data context.
+Don't worry if you don't have a data context at this point.
+If the
+generator determines that the data context doesn't exist, it will create it for
+you.

 ```powershell
 ❯ dotnet aspnet-codegenerator controller -api -name ToolsController -m Tool -dc Data.AppDbContext -outDir Controllers